deaddlocust/deaddlocust/README.md

 # About

-I'm a C# developer that develops game cheats/exploits and other random projects.
+I'm a C# developer that mostly develops game cheats/exploits and other random projects.
 I know some basic C++ as well in cases where it would be more convinient to program in that language.
 Feel free to look through my repositories.

 I am mostly prominent on the [WeAreDevs](https://wearedevs.net/forum) ROBLOX cheat forum.